WHAT IS PROSTATE CANCER?

 - Nerve-Sparing Robotic Radical Prostatectomy: The nerves that help control erections lie closely on each side of the prostate.
 Patients who are sexually active, and who do not have extensive or aggressive prostate cancer, are suitable for Nerve-Sparing Robotic Radical Prostatectomy.
 With the improved visualization and precision of the robot, these nerves can be meticulously freed away from the prostate during the surgery.
 With nerve-sparing prostatectomy, up to 50-75% of patients may be able to achieve erections sufficient for sexual intercourse after surgery.

 - Retzius-Sparing Robotic Radical Prostatectomy: This is a technically challenging modification of the conventional Robotic Radical Prostatectomy, but has been proven to improve early return of urinary continence after surgery.
 The space of Retzius is an area behind the pubic bone and in front of the bladder and prostate.
 This area contains the strong ligaments and structures that anchor and support the prostate and bladder, which are crucial in the maintenance of continence in men.
 In conventional Robotic Radical Prostatectomy, the space of Retzius is opened up and these ligaments and structures are cut in order to gain access to remove the prostate.
 In Retzius-Sparing Robotic Radical Prostatectomy, the prostate is approached from behind through a small incision in the peritoneal lining between the bladder and colon.
 The space of Retzius is undisturbed during the surgery.
-Dr Tan Teck Wei is one of a handful of surgeons in Asia who can offer this surgical technique to appropriate patients.
+Dr Tan Teck Wei and Dr Tan Yung Khan are among a handful of surgeons in Asia who can offer this surgical technique to appropriate patients.